The Inner Ecology of Leadership

 An Earth Shadow Online Journey

-A 3-month live online course for environmental leaders ready to transform hidden shadows into connection, creativity, and grounded power.
+A live online course for environmental leaders ready to transform hidden shadows into connection, creativity, and power

 A world in crisis needs leaders who can face the darkness and stay connected to love.